Build Your First Automation Using Excel SDK of SAP Build Process Automation

 - Step 2

-- From the SAP Build Process Automation Lobby, create a new automation.
+- From the SAP Build Process Automation Lobby, create a new automation project.

-- Provide an appropriate name to your project and relevant automations.
+- Provide an appropriate name to your project such as Excel Sample and relevant automation such as

 - Using the activity Excel Cloud Link to achieve Excel Data Mapping.